Gone But Not Forgotten in West Hollywood

 The original Spago –1114 Horn Avenue

 Beyond just being one of the birthplaces of California Cuisine, the original Spago opened by Wolfgang Puck in 1982 was the preeminent celebrity watering hole for almost two decades.
-For years it hosted the famous Oscar night party held by super agent Swifty Lazar and even after the new Spago opened in Beverly Hills in the late 1990s, it still retained a lot of its mystique.
+For years it hosted the famous Oscar night party held by super agent Swifty Lazar, and even after the new Spago opened in Beverly Hills in the late 1990s, the original location still retained a lot of its mystique.

 The London Fog – 8919 Sunset Blvd

 Located just a few doors west of the Whisky a Go Go, the London Fog was a happening 1960s nightclub most notably known as the spot where The Doors had their first regular gigs.
 They played here frequently for several months in early 1966 before leaving the Fog and taking up residency at the Whisky.
 The place where The Lizard King once prowled is now a barbershop called Like A Gentleman.

 First it was a jazz club in the late 1950s (when John Phillips, who someday would lead the Mama and the Papas, performed here as a bongo player for a month in 1958).
 But in 1962, Pandora’s Box became one of the hottest teen clubs on the Strip.